-On 13-Feb-2020, on Agility Thinking WhatsApp groups, there was a discussion on the below topic.
-Many of the practicing Scrum Masters from the group participated in the discussion in WhatsApp and below are some of them.
+In 13-Feb-2020, on Agility Thinking WhatsApp groups, there was a discussion on the below topic.
+Many of the practicing Scrum Masters from the group participated in the discussion on WhatsApp and below are some of them.

-I would focus on selective points mostly the ones which team want to stop- have a realistic goal - action item - have a target date and an owner and make the results visible to the team
+I would focus on selective points mostly the ones which the team wants to stop- have a realistic goal - action item - have a target date and an owner and make the results visible to the team

-So by setting the example and make that working - will help the team understand how useful it is to have retros.
+So setting the example and making that work - will help the team understand how useful it is to have retros.

-Unless Retro giving value out of it, team members won't participate wholeheartedly.
-Ensure Retro action items are documented, monitored and tracked.
-Team needs to be convinced that retro gives an effective platform to raise your voices, concerns along with positive feedback.
-SM really has to use his soft skills to ensure retro won't become blame game exercise but troubleshooting exercise for issues put on the table.
+Unless Retro gives value out of it, team members won't participate wholeheartedly.
+Ensure Retro action items are documented, monitored, and tracked.
+The team needs to be convinced that retro gives an effective platform to raise your voices, and concerns along with positive feedback.
+SM really has to use his soft skills to ensure retro won't become a blame game exercise but a troubleshooting exercise for issues put on the table.

 We need to understand what are the blockers that do not let the implementation of improvements that are coming out in the Retro meeting.
 Then need to have some quick wins to show that their feedback is valuable and is being actioned.
 Once the team members see some positive action they will open up.
 We also need to set realistic expectations from the team on the ground reality and culture, which will take some time to change.

-Even after a few retrospective meeting the point raised by team are not address means there is a big problem.
-There should be an open discussion and the reason for not implementing should give a team this will give a clear idea that whatever they are suggesting is not ignored and management is working to fix it and soon they will notice the change.
+Even after a few retrospective meetings the point raised by the team is not addressed means there is a big problem.
+There should be an open discussion and the reason for not implementing should give a team a clear idea that whatever they are suggesting is not ignored and management is working to fix it and soon they will notice the change.

-If the same points are getting discuss than forcing them for meeting .. can change the way of meeting to some informal way for some time.
+If the same points are getting discussed then forcing them to meet.. can change the way of meeting to some informal way for some time.